crmcarecloud/api-php-client/docs/Api/CardsApi.md

 Get a card

-Get information about a specific customer card
+Get information about a specific customer card.

 ### Example
 ```php